 About Mari Lynch

-I had the good fortune to be born to loving parents, who farmed organically along Salt Creek, a few miles from the town of Chestnut, Illinois—population 450.
+I had the good fortune to be born to loving parents, who farmed organically (“conservationist,” Dad would say) along Salt Creek, a few miles from the town of Chestnut, Illinois.
+Chestnut had a population of 450 (now pop.
+250).
 Later we moved to the nearby town of Mt.
 Pulaski, population 1700 (about the size of Monterey High School).

 Summer skies of my birthplace, near Chestnut.